sonalbharti04-art/sonalbharti04-art/README.md

 ## 💡 About Me

-I'm an enthusiastic and detail-oriented professional a **Certified in Investment Banking Operations (CIBOP)** from Imarticus Learning.
+I'm an enthusiastic and detail-oriented professional with a **Certification in Investment Banking Operations (CIBOP)** from Imarticus Learning.
 My experience includes working with **HSBC Bank, ICICI Lombard, and SBI General Insurance** in roles involving:

 - Credit Risk & Financial Analysis
 - Investment Banking Operations